A classic gag manga and anime by Akira Toriyama

-- Non-Indicative Name: Penguin Village, averted in the last story arc when we discover that the mayor is an actual penguin and the only one that appeared in the series.
+- Non-Indicative Name: Penguin Village.
+Averted in the last story arc when we discover that the mayor is an actual penguin and the only one that appears in the series.

 - Off with His Head!: A Running Gag is that Arale keeps pulling her head off, annoying Senbei.

-- Only Six Faces: Lampshaded in an early chapter where Akane is able to impersonate Midori.
+- Lampshaded in an early chapter where Akane is able to impersonate Midori.
 Toriyama curses his ability to draw only one female face.

-- Suppaman, the fly-man from space and Parzan (Tarzan parody) all look the same.
+- Suppaman, Bubibinman (the fly-man from space), and Parzan (Tarzan parody) all look the same.
 This sometimes is commented upon.

-- OOC Is Serious Business: One night, Arale eats a fly in her sleep.
+- O.O.C.
+Is Serious Business: One night, Arale eats a cricket in her sleep.
 The next morning, she's become studious, calm, well-behaved, and much smarter.
 The entire village freaks out.

 - Relax-o-Vision: How the Malaysian dub of the show censors nudity.

-- Roaring Rampage of Revenge: When Turd, Arale's dog, was hit by a fighter jet/car hybrid, Senbe lifts up the car and destroys it.
+- Roaring Rampage of Revenge: When Turd, Arale's dog, was hit by a fighter jet/car hybrid and subsequently kicked by the driver, Senbei lifts up the vehicle and destroys it.

-- Sdrawkcab Name: Toriyama came up with the name of Dr. Mashirito, Senbei's Mad Scientist rival, by reverting the order of the syllables in his editor's surname, Torishima.
+- Toriyama came up with the name of Dr. Mashirito, Senbei's Mad Scientist rival, by reverting the order of the syllables in his editor's surname, Torishima.

-- There's also Makusa, who runs the takoyaki stand / sweets shop.
+- Makusa, who runs the takoyaki stand / sweets shop.
 He's a caricature of Akira Sakuma, who collaborated with Toriyama on his Crappy Manga Laboratory series.